 Earlier News:

-State Denies Chatham Park’s Initial 401 Application
+State Initially Denies Chatham Park’s Initial 401 Application

 Chatham Park Investors and DOT applied for a 404 permit from the US Army Corps of Engineers (ACE) that would allow over one mile of streams, and over 2 acres of wetlands to be destroyed as they build North Village and Chatham Parkway.
 This permit would cover all of Chatham Park’s land between Pittsboro and the Haw River, as well as a new major roadway.
 Construction projects of this size must have a state 401 Certification approved in order to build in, dredge, fill or otherwise disrupt or destroy wetlands and streams.